 As we’ve already mentioned, MainWP is free to use, however it does also include a number of extensions that add certain functionality to your website management.
 There are both free and premium extensions on offer, each adding something new to the whole experience.

-Starting with the free extensions, at the moment there are eight in total, including those for an advanced uptime monitor, a spinner, as well as a number of other extensions for third party plugins and services such as BackUpWordPress, InMotion Hosting, Sucuri and WooCommerce.
+Starting with the free extensions, at the moment there are fourteen in total, including those for an advanced uptime monitor, as well as a number of other extensions for third-party plugins and services such as BackWPup, Sucuri, and WooCommerce.

-The premium extensions on the other hand can be purchased separately or as a whole bundle.
-They range in functionality from an article uploader to a branding extension, even including others such as a broken link checker, a clone extension, a comments extension, a page speed extension, and many more.
+The premium extensions can be accessed when you purchase MainWP Pro from their website.
+They range in functionality from an article uploader to a branding extension, even including others such as a team control extension, a clone extension, a comments extension, a page speed extension, and many more.

 How Do You Use It?